sea2thepea/loganploss/README.md

 # loganploss
-website for my bro
+Website for my bro.
-not alot so far, but I am still learning html and css css coming soon
+Not alot so far, but I am still learning html and css. css coming soon